J-kal/MLonMCU/README.md

 ```

 Commands to run a quick smoke test for the training script (fine-tuning on the existing weights):
-1. Make a tiny subset and prepared labels
+1. Make a tiny subset from validation group and prepare labels
 ```
 python scripts/make_val_subset.py \
   --labels coco/annotations/person_keypoints_val2017.json \